philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 Exports every token-to-replacement mapping in the context in a portable JSON form that can be re-imported into another context, account, or environment (see [Import](#import-a-mapping-table-into-a-context) below) to keep pseudonymization consistent across runs.

 **Authorization:** only the user that **created** the context or an **admin** may export it.
-Any other caller receives `404 Not Found`, which is also returned when the context does not exist — the endpoint does not reveal the existence of a context you are not allowed to access.
+Any other caller receives `404 Not Found`, which is also returned when the context does not exist.
+The endpoint does not reveal the existence of a context you are not allowed to access.

 ### Query Parameters